Skip to main content

 International Development and Social Justice research cluster

-Our research investigates the dynamics between social justice and international development.
+Our research cluster connects with two of the college's five research themes - social justice and sustainability.
+We investigate the dynamics between social justice and international development.
 We are interested in the contradictory, uneven and unequal impacts of economic development on society and culture.
 We ask how people resist, leverage and engage with the changes that development produces at various scales from the village to the global city.
 In what ways does development produce new forms of mobility, socially and spatially?
 How does development re-shape social structures like gender, race, generation and class?
 How can academic research engage with activism and solidarity to further social justice?

 RECENT FUNDED PROJECTS